1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 Then I missed a period.
 I had never done that before.
 John drew blood.

 About ten that night John came over and snuck in through the window.
 He had an instrument tray and some medications.
 I tried not to be a baby.
-He said this was done all the time when women had miscarriages and kept bleeding so the doctors scraped the inside of the uterus to get the placenta that was left.
+I had studied about D&C's and knew the medical jargon and how to care for a patient afterwards but it is different when it is you.
+He reassured me it was done all the time when women had miscarriages and kept bleeding so the doctors scraped the inside of the uterus to get the placenta that was left.
 It was a minor procedure.

 He had done it with supervision about ten times.

-He gave me a shot of Demerol and another tranquilizer, then he started an IV to give me fluids and something called Pitocin that would clamp down the uterus.
+He gave me a shot of Demerol and another tranquilizer, then he started an IV to give me fluids and Pitocin ,a drug that would cause the uterus to contract.
+It was used in labor to induce it.

 There was a knock at the window.
 John was paying another resident to make sure all was done right.
 This doctor had an Ambu bag ("just in case") and some other drugs.